Atenrev/forocoches-language-generation/readme.md

 ```

 ### 2. Data
 The dataset used to train the provided model consists of raw threads scraped from the whole website.
 It has been processed, formatted and lowercased.
-It is not publicly available for now.
+You can download it [here](https://drive.google.com/file/d/1dVYjHFCrC8t3eS3l2xX1aHNuIYUynSqo/view?usp=sharing).

 However, you can use your own dataset by modifying the ```dataset.py``` script.